 The preparation needed for the insulin C-peptide test depends on a person’s age and the reason for the test.
 In some instances, you may be required to fast for up to 12 hours before the test.
 Fasting requires that you to not eat or drink anything but water before the test.
 You may also need to stop taking certain medications.
 Your doctor will provide you with specific instructions based on your particular medical needs.

-The insulin C-peptide test requires a blood sample administered by a qualified doctor or nurse.
-The blood is drawn from a vein, typically in the arm or from the back of your hand.
-The procedure can cause minor discomfort, but it will be temporary.
+The insulin C-peptide test requires a blood sample be collected by a qualified doctor or nurse.
+The blood is drawn from a vein, typically in the arm or on the back of the hand.
+The procedure can cause minor discomfort, but the discomfort is temporary.
 The blood will be collected in a tube and sent to a lab for analysis.

 Results are typically available within a few days.
 In general, normal results for C-peptide in the bloodstream are between 0.5 and 2.0 ng/mL (nanograms per milliliter).
 However, results for the insulin C-peptide test may vary based on the lab.
 Your doctor will be able to provide you with more information about the results and what they mean.

 The insulin C-peptide test may cause some discomfort when the blood sample is drawn.
-Common side effects include temporary pain or throbbing at the injection site.
+Common side effects include temporary pain or throbbing at the needle site.
 Less common side effects include: